 Yet another decision in the dialect typology is whether the pitch patterns of compounds are distinct from those of simplex words.
-While there appears to be no distinction in terms of the pitch patterns of compounds as opposed to simplex words in WEST and SOUTH, the secondary stress can be shown to be a relevant synchronization point of pitch gestures for EAST and CENTRAL.
-The secondary stress is a trigger of the focal accent pitch rise in EAST, while in CENTRAL it is a synchronization point for the pitch fall in accent II compounds.
+Whereas there appears to be no distinction in terms of the pitch patterns of compounds as opposed to simplex words in WEST and SOUTH, secondary stress can be shown to be a relevant synchronization point of pitch gestures for EAST and CENTRAL.
+The secondary stress is a trigger of the focal accent pitch rise in EAST, whereas in CENTRAL, it is a synchronization point for the pitch fall in accent II compounds.